xenframework/manual/what-is-xenframework.rst

 1. What is xenframework
 =======================
 PHP is a very easy to learn language.
 You can create applications very fast.
-The ‘Time to market’ (time to put an ide in production) is very low compared with other languages.
+The ‘Time to market’ (time to put an idea in production) is very low compared with other languages.

 Problem: The developer can have a false security feeling, ‘I am the best developer!’.
 As a result we have very difficult to maintain and hard to scale applications, that are also unsafe and where the code reutilization is very hard to achieve.